dips-21/my_practice/README.md

 Abstraction:- (types of implementation hiding)
 =================================================
+Data abstraction: Representation of essential features excluding their background details is known as data abstraction.

 Abstraction hides concrete implementation type.like we can have a CheckIfEqual method which is used to check equality for arraylist,linkedList.

-\\AbstractionCodeReuseTest:-

 List is an abstraction of arraylist and linkedlist so CheckIfEqual which takes two parameters as a list not arraylist n linked list.(List<Integer> listOne,List<Integer> listTwo) same method can be used to check if two linkedlist or arraylist are equal.
 CheckIfEqual(List<Integer> listOne,List<Integer> listTwo)
+AbstractionCodeReuseTest

 loose coupling : If there is a UserService and it has an abstract type SqlRepo then
                  it is loosely coupled and if the implementation